 The Company maintains its Equity Incentive Plan to attract and retain independent trustees, executive officers and other key employees and service providers.
 The plan provides for the grant of options to purchase common shares, share awards, share appreciation rights, performance units, and other equity-based awards.
 The plan was amended and restated as of May 17, 2013 to increase the maximum number of shares available under the plan to 3,000,000 shares.
 Share awards under this plan generally vest over three to five years, though compensation for the Company's independent trustees includes shares granted that vest immediately.
 The Company pays dividends on unvested shares and units, except for performance-based shares and outperformance based units, for which dividends on unvested performance-based shares and units are accrued and not paid until those shares or units vest.
-Class A Performance LTIP units, for which dividends are paid based on 10% of the declared amount until the Class A Performance LTIP units vest, at which time the remaining 90% of the dividends is paid.
 Certain awards may provide for accelerated vesting if there is a change in control.
-As of December 31, 2017, there were 1,871,942 common shares available for issuance under the Equity Incentive Plan.
+As of December 31, 2019, there were 1,150,806 common shares available for issuance under the Equity Incentive Plan.